 Finally KISS reaches the House of Horrors but are overpowered by all the monsters.
 When Ace tries to teleport away the group only travels a couple feet because the talismans are being shot by a laser at the time or something.
 It’s unclear why Devereaux doesn’t just destroy the talismans, but despite his robotics knowledge he isn’t really the smartest dude out there.
 Regardless, without their powers, the band is captured and their robot alter egos are sent to the stage where they sing an altered version of “Hotter than Hell” called “Rip and Destroy”.
 The audience is innately supposed to recognize that this band is terrible.
 However, while slightly off-tune, I barely noticed a difference between them and the real KISS.
 The audience does though.
 The bad playing and lyrical change is meant to start a riot and discredit the band completely because that’s Devereaux’s evil plan.

 The members of KISS then use their minds to pick up the talismans from across the room into their jail cell so they can break out.
 To be clear, KISS cannot break out of jail because they lost their powers.
-So to get their supernatural powers back they use the telekinesis to transport the talismans back to them.
+So to get their supernatural powers back they use telekinesis to transport the talismans back to them.
 Just ponder that one over for a bit.
+To get their superpowers back they have to use telekinesis, something that all humans have.
 In the next scene they’re kicking the asses of robot KISS on stage.
 This was incredibly disappointing because at the beginning of the movie we see a robot barbershop quartet sing a song.
 Why KISS didn’t end up in a face-melting rock-off against that musical group is beyond me.
 That would have been way funnier.

 So even though Devereaux is still at large and Sam is still a robot, they perform another rendition of “Rock and Roll All Nite” while Melissa cheers along.
 Finally they remember the plot of the film and get back to the android lab where it turns out that Devereaux is dead.
 His hair is whiter, he looks generally older, and I’m pretty sure he’s just a realistic latex dummy.
 How’d he die?
 Was it the power of KISS’ rock?
 Did he somehow physically link himself to fake KISS and his life was tied to theirs?
 Did KISS brutally murder him offscreen after escaping the jail cell?
 Don’t ask those questions yet, because it gets even dumber.
 So Devereaux had the ability to create robot doubles as we saw with KISS, right?
 It’s assumed that he killed Sam and created a double, as he did with the bikers and the other missing park patrons.
 However, it’s eventually revealed that the human Sam is alive and simply had a piece of circuitry on his neck that bent him to Devereaux’s will and made him seem like an android.
 It’s also revealed that he turned those bikers into Revolutionary War figures, but we don’t see if they’re rescued because nobody cares.
 They were assholes anyway.
 So why did he go through all the work of creating KISS doubles instead of just sticking the circuits on their neck while they slept?
 Why does he need to leave a trail of missing persons by kidnapping people and turn them into slaves if he has the ability to create near perfect robot doubles from photographs overnight?
 What the hell was his plan in the first place besides “dick around with KISS”?